Linear response study of collisionless spin drag: Introduction

 \section{Introduction}

-The superfluid drag was first predicted by Andreev and Bashkin \cite{AndBas} for a two component superfluid mixture, correcting previous works by Khalatnikov \cite{Khalatnikov}.
+The superfluid drag was predicted by Andreev and Bashkin \cite{AndBas} for a two component superfluid mixture, correcting previous works by Khalatnikov \cite{Khalatnikov}.
 The effect predicts that the superflow in one component will induce a superfluid current in the other one without any dissipation.
 In other words the superfluid currents of each component in a mixture depend on both superfluid velocities \cite{AndBas}.

-Although the Andreev-Bashkin effect was first predicted in the context of $^3$He-$^4$He mixtures, a mixture of these two components where both are in the superfluid state cannot be achieved experimentally, due to their low miscibility.
+Although the Andreev-Bashkin effect was first predicted \cite{AndBas} in the context of $^3$He-$^4$He mixtures, a mixture of these two components where both are in the superfluid state cannot be achieved experimentally, due to their low miscibility.
 The Andreev-Bashkin effect has also been discussed in the hydrodynamics of neutron star cores (see \cite{LatPra} and references therein), which are believed to be made of a mixture of superfluid neutrons and protons.
-Cold atomic mixtures have also been proposed as a promising environment \cite{FilShe,LinSub,NesRec,ParGio,DefEns} where the effect could be observed.
+Cold atomic mixtures have also been proposed as a promising environment \cite{FilShe,LinSub,NesRec,ParGio,DefEns,BabSel} where the effect could be observed.
 Nevertheless, a direct experimental observation of the drag is still missing.

 The main aim of this paper is to describe how the drag effect arises from the general microscopic many-body theory of two interacting quantum fluids as well as its effect on their dynamics.
 In particular we relate the superfluid drag density to the current-current response functions, making a clear distinction between their transverse and longitudinal long wavelength limits.
 This approach applies to any quantum mixture in the linear response regime.
-Therefore it can be employed to predict the magnitude of the drag effect in a variety of systems.
+Therefore it can be employed to predict the magnitude of the drag effect in a variety of systems such as Bose-Bose superfluid mixtures on a lattice, Bose-Fermi superfluid mixtures and Fermi-Fermi superfluid mixtures.

 We also connect this result with the formalism of sum rules, which is an established tool to study the elementary and collective excitations of (trapped) quantum gases (see \cite{StrPit}).
 We show how the presence of the drag results in a correction to the energy weighted sum rule.
+We then apply the linear response formalism to the case of a weakly interacting Bose mixture with $\mathbb{Z}_2$ symmetry, from which we derive the beyond mean field frequency shifts of the elementary spin excitations.
+Finally we study the linear response at short times to a perturbation that is quickly switched on, showing that it can be used to measure the drag effect in experiments.